jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 {% highlight bash %}
 git checkout -b local_tag_name remote_tag
 {% endhighlight %}
 Then you can operate on it like a branch, ie. `git checkout local_tag_name`, except that you cannot commit to the remote existing tag.
 If you try to, it'll throw out an exception with the words of 'tag already exists in the remote'.
-Actually you can make by force with params of `--force`.
+Actually you can make by force with params of `--force` or `-f`.
 But I recommend you not doing that unless you really have to and really know what you're doing.
+If you checkout to a tag, the `git branch` command will tell you that your current working copy is 'detached from tag_name_xxx'.
 You can make a tag of the history version too, using:
 {% highlight bash %}
 git tag -a tag_version history_label